rosethepose/CPSC-357-App/README.md

 There are no known runtime or build time errors.

+Michele and Jacob both used forks from this Github Repository.

 References:
 * NavigationLink (Apple Developers) - https://developer.apple.com/documentation/swiftui/navigationlink
 * How to center the title of navigation bar (Apple Developer Forum) - https://developer.apple.com/forums/thread/682614